carltheperson/advanced-js-objects/chapters/chapter-6.md

 # Traditional function on its own

-If you run a traditional function on its own, the value of its `this` will depend if the function is in Strict-mode or not.
-If in Strict-mode, `this` will be `undefined`.
-If not in Strict-mode, `this` will be `globalThis`.
+If you run a traditional function on its own, the value of its `this` will depend if the function is in strict mode or not.

+If in strict mode, `this` will be `undefined`.
+If not in strict mode, `this` will be `globalThis`.

 ```js
 "use strict"